robotscissors/movietime/README.md

 ### Using Sass instead of CSS
 Sass.
 I love it.
 I think the main advantage in this project was being able to nest selectors easily within HTML Semantic Elements and other selectors.

+Reasoning behind your technical choices.
+This may include trade-offs you might have made, anything you left out, and what you might do differently if you had more time to spend on the project

+### Displaying the data
+For a large part of the application we are displaying images for posters, TV covers and actor headshots.
+Arranging them using float was a little bit a of pain.
+Then, I was introduced to Flexbox.
+Flexbox is pretty cool, especially when it comes to organizing items.
+Now, it is a little unruley at times, probably because I am not an expert at it yet, but I can definately see the advantages of it's use.

+### Mobile resposiveness
+The application is mobile-responsive.
+That being said, if I had more time, I would work smarter on the navigation.
+I again used flexbox for the top nav instead of the goto choice of Bootstraps nav themes.